Stremio/stremio-shell/DEBIAN.md

 # Build Stremio for Debian GNU/Linux

-These instructions have been tested in Debian 9 (Stretch)
+These instructions have been tested in Debian Buster (Testing)

 ## 1. Start by cloning the GIT repository: